pragmaticcoders/pragmatic-hodlings/README.md

 # Pragmatic Hodlings
-> Pragmatic Hodlings contracts allows any organization to distribute it's tokens (ERC20) to all members according to their seniority.
+> Pragmatic Hodlings contracts allows any organization to distribute it's tokens to all members according to their seniority.

 ### Contracts
-* `PragmaticHodlings.sol` - main contract with business logic for token distribution
+* `PragmaticHodlings` - main contract with business logic for token distribution
-* `HodlersBookLib.sol` - library used by main contract for storing members data
+* `MembersBookLib` - library used by main contract for storing members data
+* `TransferableToken` - token contract interface, compatible with Pragmatic Hodlings
-* `TestToken.sol` - contract of Basic ERC20 token used in project tests
+* `TestToken` - token contract based on ERC20 interface, used in test

+Check out this project's [Github Pages](https://pragmaticcoders.github.io/pragmatic-hodlings/)

 ### Ownership
 It is highly recommended to use Multisig and/or DAO contracts as owner of Pragmatic